1ma/radatracer/README.md

 The driver program for the test suite is one of the main executables mentioned above, `bin/aunit_harness.adb`, so it builds the same way.

+## Pipeline

+A Gitlab pipeline builds the project and passes the tests with FSF GNAT 10.2 and 9.3 in a dockerized Ubuntu environment.

+The `1maa/fsf-gnat` image used in the pipeline is generated from [this Dockerfile](https://gitlab.com/1ma/dockertronics/-/blob/master/gnat/9/Dockerfile).